hiibolt/KnowledgeBase/pages/Analysis.md

 	  |4 projects|400 points|
 	  |1 project presentation|20 points|
 	- # Textbook Analysis
 	  My course's textbook structure is less of a typical textbook and more of a teaching aid, meaning it's extra important to pay close attention in class when the teaching is mentioning the textbook.
 It's split into a unit-like structure versus a topological approach most textbooks take.
-There a multiSeries (definite and finite)
-	  * Linear and non-linear systems
-	  ...
-	  There's many more, but my teacher said not to read ahead as not everything in the textbook is actually covered in her class.
-		- ## Resources
+There a multitude of topics in the textbook, but my teacher recommended not studying ahead in the text, as much of it is not covered in the course.
+Some examples of topics that she has given ahead of time are series (definite and finite) and linear/non-linear systems of equations.
 There are accompanying class notes that are very closely linked with the textbook and can be used interchangeably to better reinforce understanding in either.
 		- ## Vocabulary
 		  It uses bold terms to discuss key terms, italics to discuss edge cases or notes, and blocks to introduce equations or theorems.
 - # Overall Course Analysis